Al3bad/GradeTracker/README.md

 - Assignment Tracking: For each course, students can track assignments by adding assignment details, such as weight and marks received.
 - Progress Monitoring: The app automatically calculates how much students need to achieve in future assignments to meet their course goals.

+> [!Note]
+> When user add a new semester, they have to select the semester explicitly from the drop down menu before adding a new course.
+> When user edits the course details, it will be updated in realtime and there is not any confirm button.
+User can click outside of the sheet or pull down the sheet to go back.

 ## App Structure and Code Modulation

 The project is structured with a modular approach, using three key models: